gerhynes/scala-notes/README.md

 You can prepend to a string with `+:` and append with `:+`.

-`take` lets you acces a certain number of characters from a string.
+`take` lets you access a certain number of characters from a string.

 ```Scala
 val aNumberString = "2"